johannesCmayer/gsay/README.md

 # gsay
 Nightcored Google TTS CLI program and python bindings, with preconfigured speakers.

-[Github Project Page](https://github.com/johannesCmayer/gsay).
+Consider using pipx to install the CLI program.